How to Reduce the Risk of Cancer

 Alcohol

 Alcohol can be found in beverages such as beer, ciders, wine, and liquors.
-Consuming alcohol is known to cause cancer.
 The longer a person drinks regularly throughout their lifetime, the higher their risk of developing an alcohol-associated cancer.

 The cancers that have been linked to alcohol consumption include head and neck cancer, esophageal cancer, liver cancer, breast cancer, and colorectal cancer.